frmfm/FRAMED-2.0-Guide/README.md

 ### ■ Resolution

 The artwork will be displayed at W1080 * H1920 Full HD format.
 Any work created at a lower resolution will scaled to fit.
 FRAMED also supports landscape videos and this option is included during the upload.
+The data rate that works succesfully is around 100Mbit/s.
+Please note we had issues with artworks that were over 150Mbit/s.

 ### ■ Frame Rate